Size-stochastic Knapsack Online Contention Resolution Schemes: Analysis for the Hard Constraint Setting

 \subsection{Analysis for the Special Case}

-In this subsection, we examine a special case of the hard constraint KOCRS where the size distributions are binary distributions of $1$ or $\epsilon~(\le 1/n)$.
+In this subsection, we examine a special case of the hard constraint KOCRS problem where the size distributions are binary distributions of $1$ or $\epsilon~(\le 1/n)$.
 For this setting, we present an algorithm that successfully puts every item with probability $3/7$.
-We remark that, since the proof of Theorem~\ref{thm:hard_upper} uses an instance of this special case, the probability $3/7$ is the best possible.
+Since the instance in the proof of Theorem~\ref{thm:hard_upper} belongs to this special case, the probability $3/7$ is best possible.